Kingxukai/linux/Documentation/trace/coresight/ultrasoc-smb.rst

 Sysfs files and directories
 ---------------------------

-The SMB devices appear on the existing coresight bus alongside other devices::
+The SMB devices appear on the woke existing coresight bus alongside other devices::

 	$# ls /sys/bus/coresight/devices/